Rotator Cuff Injury

 How is a rotator cuff injury diagnosed?

-- X-ray.
-A diagnostic test which uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs onto film.
+electromagnetic energy beams to make images of internal tissues, bones, and organs

 How is a rotator cuff injury treated?